edgehog-device-manager/edgehog/doc/pages/user/devices.md

 freely from the Device page.

-Tags and attributes can be used to determine the membership of a Device to a specific [group](groups.html), which in turn can be used to assign a Device to a specific Update Channel when receiving [OTA Updates](ota_updates.html).
+Tags and attributes can be used to determine the membership of a Device to a specific [group](groups.html), which in turn can be used to assign a Device to a specific Channel when receiving [OTA Updates](ota_updates.html).

 ## Device info